Farid022/Farid022/README.md

 ---

 ### About
+I am an iOS developer having 4+ years of experience in the field of developing and uploading native iOS apps.
+I have upload 20+ apps to appStore with in-app purchase attached.
+I have handled all kind of AppStore rejctions.
+Moreover I have a bachelor degree in the field of software engineering.
+My major subject in college was computer science.
+So I have been coding since 2017.
+I am sure that your work/task/project will be handover to you within the given/specified time or may be earlier.

+Expertise:
+➤ SwiftUI
+➤ Google's Firebase (Realtime Database, Cloud Firestore, Storage, ML Kit,
+➤ Authentication, AdMob, In-App Messaging
+➤ Google Cloud APIs (Maps, Places, Directions, etc)
+➤ In-App Purchases  ✦ RevenueCat and StoreKit2
+➤ OpenAI API
+➤ CoreData, SwiftData and File Manager
+➤ CoreML
+➤ Complex APIs
+➤ AVFoundation
+➤ Core Animation
+➤ Handling any kinda AppStore rejection

 - • 🧑🏼‍🎓 I have a bachelor degree in Software Engineering with 3.78 cGPA.<br>
 - • 👨‍💻 I started teaching myself iOS Development in 2020 - SwiftUI and Flutter expert.<br>
 - • ☕️ Currently I'm developing iOS in essenceWare Technologies pvt ltd, Pakistan as ful time employee.<br>